-In terms of cost, buying hard drives is a one time purchase and is obviously cheaper in the long run compared to paying monthly for cloud services.
+In terms of cost, buying external drives as a one time purchase is obviously cheaper in the long run compared to paying monthly for cloud services.

 Ideally, there should always be two backups just in case the original backup fails for whatever reason.
 My two backups are the physical hard drives and cloud storage.